syncfusion-content/blazor-docs/blazor/pager/data-binding.md

 ## Local Data

-The ListView component provides an option to get the list view items from the local data.
-It can be done through a list of business objects or a collection of values.
+The Blazor Pager component has an option to split the collection of data sets (local data) into sectioned pages.

-Using the Click event of the Pager, how many number of items displayed per page in the ListView component is demonstrated in the following sample.
+Using the `Click` event of the Pager, how many items are displayed per page in the ListView component is demonstrated in the following sample.
+Here, items in the ListView component are loaded from local data collection.

 ```csharp
 @using Syncfusion.Blazor.Data